 [87, 111, 110, 100, 101, 114, 102, 117, 108]

-In the above example, we convert our whole string to an array of Unicode using a map, and it is a simple way to do that.
+In the above example, we convert our whole string to an array of Unicode using a map, which is a simple way to do that.

 Let’s do something interesting with that charCodeAt() method.
 In the below example, we do the sum of all Unicode.